Introduction

 - Speed efforts should be retained, but these should be reduced about half as much as the overall volume.

-- Similarly, in the days before, athletes should try to reduce stress—both physical and mental—relax, and stay off their feet.
+- In the days before, athletes should try to reduce stress—both physical and mental—relax, and stay off their feet.

 As the old saying goes, don’t try anything new on race day.
 Have nutrition, footwear, clothing, and equipment purchased and refined well before the race.